oroinc/documentation/backend/entities/create-entities.rst

     :phpfunction:`version_compare` function.
 Therefore, it is a good practice to name them  following the ``v1_0``, ``v2_0`` pattern.

 When migration to a particular schema version is performed, all migration classes from the corresponding directory are evaluated.
 Then,  the contents of their ``up()`` method is executed.
-A class is treated as a migration class when it implements the :class:`Oro\\Bundle\\MigrationBundle\\Migration\\Migration` interface.
+A class is treated as a migration class when it implements the ``Oro\Bundle\MigrationBundle\Migration\Migration`` interface.

 For example, the migration class for the ``Hotel`` entity looks is illustrated below: